kopop8/Better-MURA-v1.11/README.md

 1. Download or GIT clone repository.
 2. Put MURA-v1.11 train and valid folders in this directory.
 3. python renamer.py
-4. When the program finishes the directories are now named according to the new csv files
+4. When the program finishes the folders are now named according to the new csv files

 ## Contribution